irisnet/irishub/docs/get-started/Join-the-Mainnet.md

 ### Step 3: Upgrade to Validator Node

-Please follow this [instruction](Validator-Node.md) to upgrade your full node to validator node.

-### Deploy IRISHub Monitor

-Please follow this [guide](../software/monitor.md) to get IRIHub monitor running on your side.

-### Upgrade to Validator Node

 You now have an active full node.
 What's the next step?

 If you have participated in the genesis file generation process, you should be a validator once you are fully synced.

 If you miss the genesis file generation process, you can still upgrade your full node to become an IRISnet Validator.
 The top 100 validators have the ability to propose new blocks to the IRIS Hub.

-Continue onto [the Validator Setup](Validator-Node.md).
+Please follow this [instruction](Validator-Node.md) to upgrade your full node to validator node.

+### Deploy IRISHub Monitor

+Please follow this [guide](../software/monitor.md) to get IRIHub monitor running on your side.

 ### Setup a sentry node